finneh4249/ethan-cornwill-t1a2-portfolio/README.md

 ## Tech stack (e.g. html, css, deployment platform, etc)

-The site is deployed using GitHub Pages.
-This is a free tool provided by GitHub that allows you to host static websites on GitHub's servers.
+The site is deployed using Netlify.
+This is a free tool providedthat allows you to host static and dynamic websites.

-My Published website is available here [Website](https://finneh4249.github.io/ethan-cornwill-t1a2-portfolio/).
+My Published website is available here [Website](https://ethan-cornwill-t1a2-portfolio.netlify.app/).
 [GitHub Repo](https://github.com/finneh4249/ethan-cornwill-t1a2-portfolio).